zmkfirmware/zmk/docs/docs/development/build-flash.md

 cd app
 ```

-To build for your particular keyboard, the behaviour varies slightly depending on if you are building for a keyboard with
+To build for your particular keyboard, the behavior varies slightly depending on if you are building for a keyboard with
 an onboard MCU, or one that uses an MCU board addon.

 ### Keyboard (Shield) + MCU Board